rfindler/395-2013/README.md

 ## To build:

-Install coq verison 8.4 (September 2012) and Racket 6.8 (or later).
+Install coq version 8.4 (September 2012) and Racket 6.8 (or later).
 Make sure that `coqc` and `racket` are on your path.
 Run these
 commands: